Ram-N/2019-ICC-worldcup-prediction-contest/README.md

 ## ICC World Cup Format ([Wikipedia](https://en.wikipedia.org/wiki/2019_Cricket_World_Cup) Link)

 - 10 national teams will be playing in the Group stage.
 All-play-all in the Group stage.
 (45 games)
-- The top 4 teams from the Group Stage are ranked and all four go on the Knockout (Semi-finals) stage
+- The top 4 teams from the Group Stage are ranked and all four go on to the Knockout (Semi-finals) stage
 - There will be 3 matches in the **Knockout stage**
 - Top-ranking team #1 plays Top_finisher #4 (Semifinals_1: knockout)
 - Top-finisher #2 & Top-finisher #3 play each other (Semifinals_2: knockout)